 If your hands don’t connect in Gomukhasana, try this:

-- Extend your left arm out in front of you, turning your palm outward.
+- Extend your left arm out in front of you, turning your palm outward, internally rotating your shoulder.
 Swing your arm around behind your back.
 Bend your elbow and place the back of your hand on your low back.
-Now scoot your hand up your spine any amount—anywhere from the lower ribcage to between the shoulder blades.
+Now scoot your the back of your hand up your back any amount—anywhere from the lower ribcage to between the shoulder blades.

 - Stay for five to ten deep breaths.
 Let go and let your arms relax.
 Take five to ten deep breaths before practicing your other side.